 Brown University is a private institution that was founded in 1764.
-It has a total undergraduate enrollment of 6,380, its setting is city, and the campus size is 146 acres.
+It has a total undergraduate enrollment of 6,435, its setting is urban, and the campus size is 146 acres.
 It utilizes a semester-based academic calendar.
-Brown University's ranking in the 2013 edition of Best Colleges is National Universities, 15.
-Its tuition and fees are $43,758 (2012-13).
+Brown University's ranking in the 2014 edition of Best Colleges is National Universities, 14.
+Its tuition and fees are $45,612 (2013-14).

 Located atop College Hill in Providence, R.I., Brown University has a college-town feel with Thayer Street serving as a center of activity for shopping and dining.
 The Brown Bears have about 35 NCAA Division I athletic teams and compete in the Ivy League.
 The Bears are well known for their men’s soccer team, which consistently ranks among the top 25 teams in the nation.
-All students at Brown are required to live on campus for their first six semesters, and housing options include traditional singles, doubles, and suites.
-With more than 200 student organizations on campus ranging from the Brown Space Club to Brown Ballroom Dance, students can find a way to pursue their interests.
+All students at Brown are required to live on campus for their first six semesters, and housing options include traditional singles, doubles and suites.
+With around 400 student organizations on campus ranging from The Brown Jug comedy magazine to Brown Ballroom Dance, students can find a way to pursue their interests.
 Brown also has a small but vibrant Greek community with approximately 10 chapters, including a few co-ed Greek organizations.

 |School mission and unique qualities (as provided by the school):|